michhar/navigating-ml/docs/level3/level3_setup.md

 # Setup

-You'll be doing most thing locally in this Advanced Challenge.
+You'll be doing most things locally in this Advanced Challenge.

 ## Getting your Environment Set Up